-Former Michigan Wrestlers Urge More Victims to ‘Speak Up’
+Former Michigan Wrestlers Urge More Victims to ‘speak Up’

 “You can't call him a coach,” said DeLuca, a retired teacher in northern Michigan. “'Coach' is a term of endearment.”

-Stinar predicts “hundreds of more victims” will emerge, saying his firm already represents more than a dozen.
-The Denver-based attorney said his firm has a meeting scheduled with the school's general counsel.
+Stinar, who met with the school's general counsel Thursday afternoon, predicts “hundreds of more victims” will emerge, and that his firm already represents more than a dozen.

+Several other law firms have spent the past week talking to potential accusers about legal action.
+Among them are attorneys Michelle Simpson Tuegel and H. James White, who represented more than 60 people who were abused by Nassar at Michigan State.

+White said Thursday that the number of potential Anderson victims is "extremely troubling," adding that “the University of Michigan and the community at large should brace itself.”

 Hours after the news conference, the University of Michigan released a statement.